-Our Wandering community of remote workers, freelancers and entrepreneurs is growing and we can’t wait to keep learning from each other and giving back to the local communities where we travel – as well as of course exploring bucket-list destinations around the world together!
+Our Wandering community of remote workers, freelancers and entrepreneurs has grown to the thousands and we can’t wait to keep learning from each other and exploring bucket-list destinations around the world together!

 I hope you’ll join me in one of our upcoming retreats.
 I can assure you, it will be an exceptionally valuable, fulfilling, and productive 3 weeks of your life!
 Let’s share, grow, explore and give back together

 PS.
 Join our FREE private Facebook group called the Wandering Community.
 We are a close-knit group of remote workers, freelancers and entrepreneurs and talk about all things travel, remote work and more!
 Join here: https://www.facebook.com/groups/wanderingcommunity/